Frenzee/HighFrequency/README.md

-# Project Title
+# FORMBLOOM - Forecasting

 ## Summary

-Provide a brief description of the project - 150-300 words.
+The aim of the FORMBLOOM Forecasting work group is to develop simple statistical and machine learning forecasting models from high frequency time series data collected on in situ buoys.

 ## Highly Qualified Personnel

-- Name, Institution, email, ORCID 0000-0000-0000-0000
+- Michael Kehoe, University of Saskatchewan, kehoe.michael@gmail.com, ORCID 0000-0002-5281-5821

 ## Principle Investigators